 In the e-invoice system, as a supplier, the moment you create an invoice for your customer, it should be uploaded to IRP where the validation will be done, and IRN along with the QR code will be issued.
 Next, you need to print the invoice with QR code before issuing it to your buyer.

-There is a drastic change if you compare the new norm with the current practice which doesn’t require you to authenticate the invoice.
+There is a drastic change if you compare the new norm with the current practice that doesn’t require you to authenticate the invoice.
 In current practice, as a supplier, you print the invoices, issue it to the buyer and then periodically report the details in GSTR 1.
 Post that, the buyer gets the visibility of invoices in GSTR -2A.

 The other mandate that comes with e-invoicing is that an invoice is valid only if the invoice is authenticated by IRP and the QR code (which is embedded with an IRN) is printed on the invoice.
-In another way, any invoice without QR code that is authenticated by IRP will remain invalid.
-This implies that the buyer will be eligible for input tax credit only on the invoices that are authenticated by the IRP portal.
+In another way, any invoice without a QR code that is authenticated by IRP will remain invalid.
+This implies that the buyer will be eligible for the input tax credit only on the invoices that are authenticated by the IRP portal.

-The new mandate requires you to upload the e-invoice details in prescribed format (JSON) to IRP.
+The new mandate requires you to upload the e-invoice details in the prescribed format (JSON) to IRP.
 Next, download the output file (JSON) that is authenticated by IRP with IRN and QR code.
-Later, you need to print QR code and IRN on the invoices before issuing it to the buyer.
+Later, you need to print QR code and IRN on the invoices before issuing them to the buyer.

 As a result, the current practice of invoicing will change.
 First, businesses need to make a provision for real-time upload of invoice data and printing of QR code.
-This will emphasize the necessity of businesses to have a right technology which assists in real-time and instant generation of e-invoices without need to change the invoicing process.
+This will emphasize the necessity of businesses to have a right technology that assists in real-time and instant generation of e-invoices without the need to change the invoicing process.

 Secondly, the business behaviour is expected to change where the buyer will drive the supplier to upload the invoices to the government system to confirm his eligible ITC.
-Therefore, it is evident that buyers will appreciate doing business with the suppliers who recognise the importance of quick and accurate upload of invoices.
+Therefore, it is evident that buyers will appreciate doing business with suppliers who recognise the importance of quick and accurate upload of invoices.

 Businesses who are using software that directly integrates with the IRP portal will find it easy to manage the e-invoicing requirements.
 Because the direct integration helps you automatically upload the e-invoice data to the portal and instantly print the QR code into the invoices.
 This way, you can continue the invoicing process as always without the need to change.

-Know more about e-Invoices in GST
+Know more about e-invoices in GST